ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 9. Create an account, login, get JWT token, then update user information via /user/update route, then request user information via /user.
 Tests that user information can be updated via routes.

 ##### Acceptance Tests
-1. Successful Account Creation
-    - A new user fills in their name, email, password, and selects "Candidate" or "Employer."
-    - After clicking "Sign Up," they are redirected back to the login screen.
-Instructions: Open the website and click the button labeled "Need to Create Account?" enter the username "test1" to the "Username" field, the email address "test1@gmail.com" to the "Email Address" field, and the password "test1234" into both the "Password" and "Confirm Password" fields.
-Ensure the dot next to "Candidate" is blue and press the "Sign Up" button.
-You should be informed of a successful account creation and sent back to the previous screen, concluding the test.

-2. Duplicate Account Prevention
-    - A user tries to sign up with an email already registered.
-    - They see an error: "Account already exists!"
-Instructions: Perform the Successful Account Creation acceptance test, and then click the "Need to Create Account?" button once more.
-Enter the same credentials into the same slots and expect to be informed that the account already exists, signalling a successful test.

-3. Password Strength Feedback
-    - A user enters a password with less than 8 characters while signing up
-    - They see: "Password must be at least 8 characters"
-Instructions: Open the website and click the button labeled "Need to Create Account?" enter the username "test1", the email address "test1@gmail.com", and the password "test" into both the password and confirm password fields.
-Ensure the dot next to "Candidate" is blue and attempt to press the "Sign Up" button.
-You should be unable to click the button and can look underneath the password field to see in red that your password must be 8 characters long, signalling a successful test.

-4. Login Success
-    - A user enters their email and password.
-    - They are redirected to their role-specific dashboard (e.g., Employer Dashboard).
-Instructions: Perform the Successful Account Creation acceptance test.
-In the field labelled "Email address" enter the email given in that test, and in the "Password" field enter the given password.
-Press the "Log In" button and expect to be taken to a home screen with the website label in the center, signalling a successful login.

-5. Login Error Handling
-    - A user enters an incorrect password or invalid email.
-    - They see: "Invalid email or password"
-Instructions: Perform the Successful Account Creation acceptance test.
-In the field labelled "Email address" enter the email "wrong@gmail.com", and in the "Password" field enter the given password.
-Press the "Log In" button and expect to be informed "Invalid email or password.
-Please try again" above the email field.

-6. Session Persistence
-    - After closing and reopening the browser, the user remains logged in.
-Instructions: Perform the Login Success acceptance test.
-Now go the top of your screen, right below the tabs where it says "https://CareerSphere" and click on it.
-Now press    Ctrl+c or an equivalent method of copying the highlighted text.
-Press the X on the tab with the same name as the text you just copied.
-Open a new tab and press Ctrl+v or some equivalent method of pasting the copied text, press enter.
-You should be returned to the home screen that was there before, signalling a successful test.

-7. Logout Functionality
-    - After clicking "Logout," the user is redirected to the login page.
-    - The user sees “Logout Successful”
-Instructions: Perform the Login Success acceptance test.
-On the bottom left of your screen you will see a symbol of a grey circle containing the simplified outline of a persons head and shoulders.
-Click this and then the words "Log Out" that appear above it.
-You should be taken back to the login screen signalling a successful test.

-8. Security
-    - After logging out, a user cannot access `/dashboard` without logging in again.
-Instructions: Perform the Logout Functionality acceptance test.
-Now go to the top left of your screen and click the arrow pointing left (back).
-You should remain on the login screen and not be shown the home screen at any point using the back arrow.
-This signifies a successful test.
+1. **Successful Account Creation**
+   - _Objective_: Verify that a new user can successfully register as a Candidate or Employer.
+   - _Steps_:
+       1. On the login page, click on “Need to create Account?”
+       2. On the sign-up page, enter:
+           - Username: test1
+           - Email Address: test1@gmail.com
+           - Password: test1234
+           - Confirm Password: test1234
+       3. Ensure the "Registering As" role is set to Candidate (default selected).
+       4. Click on the Sign Up button.
+   - _Expected Result_:
+       - User sees a confirmation message for successful registration.
+       - The interface redirects the user back to the login screen.
+2. **Duplicate Account Prevention**
+   - _Objective_: Ensure the system prevents duplicate registrations with the same email.
+   - _Steps_:
+       1. Perform Acceptance Test 1 to register with test1@gmail.com.
+       2. Repeat the sign-up steps using the same email address test1@gmail.com.
+   - _Expected Result_:
+       - The user sees the error message: "Registration failed.
+Please try again."
+       - Registration fails and the user remains on the sign-up page.
+3. **Password Strength Feedback**
+   - _Objective_: Ensure that users receive real-time feedback on weak passwords.
+   - _Steps_:
+       1. On the sign-up page, enter a password shorter than 8 characters (e.g., test).
+       2. Attempt to submit the form.
+   - _Expected Result_:
+       - The Sign Up button remains disabled.
+       - A warning appears below the password field: "Password must be at least 8 characters."
+4. **Login Success**
+   - _Objective_: Ensure users can log in with valid credentials.
+   - _Steps_:
+       1. Complete Acceptance Test 1.
+       2. On the login screen, enter:
+           - Email Address: test1@gmail.com
+           - Password: test1234
+       3. Click on the Log In button.
+   - _Expected Result_:
+       - User is redirected to the appropriate dashboard (Candidate or Employer).
+       - A home screen is displayed with the website header.
+5. **Login Error Handling**
+   - _Objective_: Ensure that login fails gracefully with incorrect credentials.
+   - _Steps_:
+       1. On the login page, enter:
+           - Email Address: wrong@gmail.com
+           - Password: test1234
+       3. Click on the Log In button.
+   - _Expected Result_:
+       - The system displays: "Invalid email or password.
+Please try again."
+       - User remains on the login screen.
+6. **Session Persistence**
+   - _Objective_: Ensure that user session remains active after reopening the browser.
+   - _Steps_:
+       1. Log in successfully.
+       2. Copy the site URL.
+       3. Close the browser tab.
+       4. Open a new tab and paste the copied URL.
+   - _Expected Result_:
+       - The system remembers the logged-in session.
+       - User lands back on the home screen without needing to log in again.
+7. **Logout Functionality**
+   - _Objective_: Ensure logout works and redirects the user back to the login page.
+   - _Steps_:
+       1. Log in successfully.
+       2. Click on the profile icon in the bottom left.
+       3. Click the Log Out button.
+   - _Expected Result_:
+       - User is redirected to the login page.
+       - A logout confirmation message is displayed.
+8. **Security After Logout**
+   - _Objective_: Ensure user cannot access restricted pages after logging out.
+   - _Steps_:
+       1. Perform Acceptance Test 7.
+       2. Use the browser's back button.
+   - _Expected Result_:
+       - User remains on the login screen.
+       - The home/dashboard page does not load without logging in again.

 #### 2. Employer Portal
 ##### Unit Tests